-E. Procedures for Consideration
+G. Procedures for Consideration

-This item has been agendized as part of a noticed public hearing.
-The following procedures are recommended with respect to Commission's consideration of this item:
+This item has been agendized for public hearing as required under adopted policy.
+The following procedures are recommended with respect to the Commission's consideration of this item:

-- 1) Receive verbal report from staff; - 2) Open the public hearing (mandatory); and - 3) Discuss item and consider action on recommendation.
+- 1) Receive verbal report from staff; - 2) Open the public hearing and invite public testimony; - 3) Close the public hearing; and - 4) Discuss item and consider action on recommendation.

 Respectfully submitted,

-Peter Banning Brendon Freeman

-Acting Executive Officer Analyst
+Peter V. Banning Acting Executive Officer Brendon Freeman Analyst